-&lt;sup>1 "Specified Large Holders" means, in principle, parties who are holders of share certificates, etc. issued by the Company and whose holding ratio of share certificates, etc. in respect of such share certificates, etc. is at least 20% (including any party who is deemed to fall under the above by the Company's Board of Directors); provided, however, that parties that the Company's Board of Directors recognizes as parties whose acquisition or holding of share certificates, etc. of the Company is not contrary to the Company's corporate value or the common interests of shareholders or certain other parties that the Board of Directors determines in the Gratis Allotment Resolution are not Specified Large Holders.
-The same is applied throughout this Attachment 1.
+13 "Specified Large Holders" means, in principle, parties who are holders of share certificates, etc. issued by the Company and whose holding ratio of share certificates, etc. in respect of such share certificates, etc. is at least 20% (including any party who is deemed to fall under the above by the Company's Board of Directors); provided, however, that parties that the Company's Board of Directors recognizes as parties whose acquisition or holding of share certificates, etc. of the Company is not contrary to the Company's corporate value or the common interests of shareholders or certain other parties that the Board of Directors determines in the Gratis Allotment Resolution are not Specified Large Holders.
+The same is applied throughout this Attachemnt 1.

-&lt;sup>2 "Specified Large Purchasers" means, in principle, parties who make a public announcement of purchase, etc. (as defined in Article 27-2, Paragraph 1 of the Financial Instruments and Exchange Act; the same is applied throughout this Note 2) of share certificates, etc. (as defined in Article 27-2, Paragraph 1 of the Financial Instruments and Exchange Act; the same is applied throughout this Note 2) issued by the Company through a tender offer and whose ratio of ownership of share certificates, etc. in respect of such share certificates, etc. owned by such parties after such purchase, etc. (including similar ownership as prescribed in Article 7, Paragraph 1 of the Order of the Enforcement of the Financial Instruments and Exchange Act) is at least 20% when combined with the ratio of ownership of share certificates, etc. of a person having a special relationship (including any party who is deemed to fall under the above by the Company's Board of Directors); provided, however, that parties that the Company is not contrary to the Company's corporate value or the common interests of shareholders or certain other parties that the Company's board of directors determines in the Gratis Allotment Resolution are not Specified Large Purchasers.
-This is applied throughout this Attachment 1.
+14 "Specified Large Purchasers" means, in principle, parties who make a public announcement of purchase, etc. (as defined in Article 27-2, Paragraph 1 of the Financial Instruments and Exchange Act; the same is applied throughout this Note 14) of share certificates, etc. (as defined in Article 27-2, Paragraph 1 of the Financial Instruments and Exchange Act; the same is applied throughout this Note 14) issued by the Company through a tender offer and whose ratio of ownership of share certificates, etc. in respect of such share certificates, etc. owned by such parties after such purchase, etc. (including similar ownership as prescribed in Article 7, Paragraph 1 of the Order of the Enforcement of the Financial Instruments and Exchange Act) is at least 20% when combined with the ratio of ownership of share certificates, etc. of a person having a special relationship (including any party who is deemed to fall under the above by the Company's Board of Directors); provided, however, that parties that the Company's Board of Directors recognizes as parties whose acquisition or holding of share certificates, etc. of the Company is not contrary to the Company's corporate value or the common interests of shareholders or certain other parties that the Company's Board of Directors determines in the Gratis Allotment Resolution are not Specified Large Purchasers.
+This is applied throughout this Attachemnt 1.

-&lt;sup>3 An "Affiliated Party" of a given party means a person who substantially controls, is controlled by, or is under common control with such given party (including any party who is deemed to fall under the above by the Company's Board of Directors), or a party deemed by the Company's Board of Directors to act in concert with such given party.
+15 An "Affiliated Party" of a given party means a person who substantially controls, is controlled by, or is under common control with such given party (including any party who is deemed to fall under the above by the Company's Board of Directors), or a party deemed by the Company's Board of Directors to act in concert with such given party.
 "Control" means to "control the determination of the financial and business policies" (as defined in Article 3, Paragraph 3 of the Enforcement Regulations of the Corporation Act) of other corporations or entities.